KinsaleDojo/Beginner-App-Inventor/en/Question.md

 2. First, drag a **Label** component into the viewer to use for your question.![](/assets/Label.png)
 3. To make this **Label** have the question you want to ask in it first select it by clicking on it, either in the **Viewer** or the **Components** section.
 Now, in the **Properties** section, look for **Text** (you may have to scroll down)
   ![](/assets/Properties-text.png)
   Change the text in the **Text** box to your question.
 I'm going to go with "What breed is the world's largest dog?" but you can pick any question you like related to what you're writing your quiz about.
-Maybe ask what the first song a band released was, or the score in the last World Cup final, or something like that!
+Maybe ask what the first song a band released was, or the score in the last World Cup final!